Does your programme see what attackers see?

 Oops!
 Something went wrong while submitting the form.

-How does Hadrian prioritize risks?
+How does Hadrian prioritize which risks to fix first?

 What is event-based scanning?